JimDesu/basis-lang/spec.md

 ### 10.12 Deferred Default on Escape

 When an obligated value escapes, its discharge travels with it and fires the default sink at the eventual owner's lifetime termination — unless an explicit discharge against the value pre-empts the default first, in this frame or a later one.
-This firing names no sink and supplies only the obligated value; the originating frame is gone, so none of its parameters remain to furnish other arguments.
+This firing names no sink and supplies only the obligated value; the originating scope is gone, so none of its bindings remain to furnish other arguments.
 The default is the safety net: it fires at the obligation's lifetime termination if and only if no explicit sink was ever called against the value, and any explicit call — wherever the value has come to rest — pre-empts it.

-The transfer-out events extend the analysis of §10.5 with one row: ownership transfer of the obligated value out of the frame (productive return, `<-` into a longer-lived owner, or passing to a consuming-marked argument) records `discharged` for this frame, and the obligation re-homes to the new owner.
+The transfer-out events extend the analysis of §10.5 with one row: ownership transfer of the obligated value out of the scope (productive return, `<-` into a longer-lived owner, or passing to a consuming-marked argument) records `discharged` for this scope, and the obligation re-homes to the new owner.
 A `<<-` store transfers nothing.
 Overwriting a `default-pending` obligated slot that has not been transferred ends the value's lifetime in that slot and fires its default at the overwrite point.

 ### 10.13 Representation and Cost